Personal Injury and Civil Court Standard of Proof

 So although there may be criminal charges against a tortfeasor, the wrongful actions in a civil case that fall under civil tort law, even though they can also involve a private attorney general statute.
 This law means that an individual harmed through negligence, such as a fender-bender traffic accident can sue.

-Criminal Case Compared to a Civil Case - Burdens of Proof
+Criminal Case Compared to a Civil Case - Meeting Burdens of Proof.

 And that was because an insurance company claiming fraud by an insured party had sufficient cause to void the policy of the policyholder.
 So that relieved the insurance company from being obligated to pay without the need for clear and convincing evidence to prove the case by the carrier.